-Addictions to prescription medication are complex and layered, especially when they stem out of a disease and the drug’s ability to treat that disease.
+Xanax is a prescription drug taken to ease individuals from uneasiness and frenzy issue.
+However, it’s often abused because of the quieting impacts and peaceful high it can give.
+Xanax addiction is complex and layered, especially when they stem out of a disease and the drug’s ability to treat that disease.

-Other addictions, such as addictions to illicit drugs or alcohol, are viewed differently, and often come from the user’s choice to pick up the drugs or the drink for the very first time.
-After the using goes awry, and the user is in the throes of addiction, many condemn the user, saying, ‘they never should have picked up,’ or ‘it was their choice to use in the first place.’
+Other addictions, such as addictions to illicit drugs or alcohol, are viewed differently.
+They often come from the user’s choice to pick up the drugs or the drink for the very first time.
+After the using goes awry, and the user is in the throes of addiction, many condemn the user, saying, ‘they should never have picked up,’ or ‘it was their choice to use in the first place.’

 Addiction Starts Differently

 With prescription medication, it is often not the users choice to start using in the first place.
 There are often conditions such as anxiety, panic disorder, depression, or other diseases that prompt the beginning of an addiction to prescription medication.

 Xanax, or alprazolam, its generic name, is in the benzodiazepine class.
 Its purpose is to help people with severe anxiety and panic disorders to function normally in everyday society.
 This medication is designed for short-term use as it has a high potential for addiction.
 Often, people with these conditions cannot work, take care of family responsibilities or be in public settings.
 Without medication therapy, many of these individuals are unable to function in society.

 Xanax is a short-acting substance with a rapid onset, working to quickly reduce anxiety and produce a calming effect by binding to the GABA receptors in the brain.
 After prolonged use, benzodiazepines can cause changes to these receptors, making them less susceptible to stimulation, building up a tolerance to these medications.
 This starts a dangerous cycle where more and more drugs are needed for the same effect.